openwns/documentation/usersGuide/modules/dll/wimemac/experiment6.rst

 The Results
 ***********

 Start the wrowser and select your experiment.
-This time, we will display two separate diagrams: The first will show the throughput of all 25 transmissions without the interference awareness feature, the second one show the same transmissions with this feature.
+This time, we will display two separate diagrams: The first will show the throughput of all 25 transmissions without the interference awareness feature, the second one shows the same transmissions with this feature.

 At first, uncheck the checkbox next to ``4IA-Random-MAS`` since the graphs that belong to this option will be displayed in the second diagram.
 Then, select ``Figure-> New-> Parameter``, choose ``offeredLoadpLink`` as the simulation parameter and then select ``traffic.endToEnd.window.incoming.bitThroughput`` for all stations with an odd index.
 The results should look like this: